Product Performance Metrics and KPIs All Startups Should Track

 Revenue

-This is quite a self-explanatory metric as it revolves around the generated sales revenue (or how much money your startup makes for its efforts).
+Mentioning startup financial metrics, this is quite a self-explanatory one.
+It revolves around the generated sales revenue (or how much money your startup makes for its efforts).
 Revenue can be calculated monthly, quarterly, annually, or for any desired time frame.

 Activation

 Activation shows the percentage of inactive users who've successfully completed a milestone of the onboarding path with your product and thus became active users.
 For example, this can be the percentage of people who've tested the free version of your product or used a specific feature.
-That is, these are the users who didn't quit halfway through.
+That is, these are the users who didn't quit halfway through, making it one of the noteworthy early-stage startup metrics.

 Such milestones can vary as they're product-specific.
 But usually, activation occurs during the user's early experience and initial interaction with the product and happens only once.